George S. Boutwell

 In 1877, President Rutherford B. Hayes appointed Boutwell commissioner to codify the Revised Statutes of the United States and in 1880 to serve as United States counsel before the French and American Claims Commission.
 He also practiced international law in other diplomatic fora.
-At the turn of the 20th century, he abandoned the Republican Party, opposed the acquisition of the Philippines, and supported William Jennings Bryan for president.
+At the turn of the 20th century, he abandoned the Republican Party, opposed the acquisition of the Philippines, and in 1900 supported Democrat William Jennings Bryan for president.

+In 2025, the "first major biography" (according to its dust jacket) of Boutwell was published.

 Early life

 George S. Boutwell was born on January 28, 1818, in Brookline, Massachusetts.
-According to his autobiographical memoir, Boutwell was raised on his family's farm in Lunenburg and attended public schools until the age of seventeen.
+According to his autobiography, Boutwell was raised on his family's farm in Lunenburg and attended public schools until the age of seventeen.
 During the summer months he worked barefooted, tending oxen and picking chestnuts.
-Boutwell was educated in arithmetic, algebra, geometry, and Latin grammar.
+He studied arithmetic, algebra, geometry, and Latin grammar.
 From 1830 to 1835, Boutwell worked as an apprentice and clerk for Simeon Heywood, who owned a palm leaf hat store.
-While completing his education, Boutwell worked briefly as a teacher in Pound Hill.
-Boutwell finished his primary school education in February 1835.
+He worked briefly as a teacher in Pound Hill, a nearby town, and finished his primary school education in February 1835.

 From 1835 to 1838, Boutwell worked as a clerk and shopkeeper in Groton, Massachusetts.
 In 1836, he began to study law under attorney Bradford Russell, whose office was above the store where he clerked.
-Boutwell did not take the bar exam or enter into active practice until many years later.
+Boutwell did not take the bar exam or practice law until many years later.
 In 1838, the shop owner offered Boutwell a partnership in the shop.
-While Boutwell ran the store, he began a personal regimen of reading and writing in an effort to make up for having chosen not to attend college.
+While Boutwell ran the store, he began a personal regimen of reading and writing in an effort to make up for his decision not to attend college.

-Boutwell made his public career debut in 1839, when he served as a pension agent for widows of the American Revolutionary War, which had ended in 1783.
-He traveled to Washington D.C. and was impressed after seeing Daniel Webster.
-After talking with a black slave woman whose youngest child had been sold to Louisiana, Boutwell became dedicated to the anti-slavery cause.
+Boutwell made his public career debut in 1839 as a pension agent for widows of the American Revolutionary War, which had ended in 1783.
+He traveled to Washington, D.C., and was impressed by Daniel Webster.
+After talking with an enslaved Black woman whose youngest child had been sold to Louisiana, Boutwell became dedicated to the anti-slavery cause.

 Boutwell married Sarah Adelia Thayer on July 8, 1841.
-Sarah was the daughter of Nathan Thayer from Hollis, New Hampshire.
-Their marriage produced two children: Georgianna (May 18, 1843) and Francis (February 26, 1847).
+She was the daughter of Nathan Thayer from Hollis, New Hampshire.
+They had two children: Georgianna (born May 18, 1843) and Francis (born February 26, 1847).